Planning-Inspectorate/applications-service/README.md

 > As a convention, public facing web service will use the port range `9000-9999`
 > and API services will use the port range `3000-3999`

+> A database for local development can be accessed at http://localhost:9000/ via [Adminer](https://www.adminer.org/)
+> which is running in its own container locally
+> Alternatively, you can use [MySQL Workbench](https://www.mysql.com/products/workbench/)

 To run a single service (and it's dependencies):

 ```